 - Ask the doctor about supplementing with vitamin D drops if you’re breastfeeding.

-- Vaccination: The American Academy of Pediatrics recommends a second dose of the Hepatitis B vaccine between 1 and 2 months old.
+- Check baby’s vaccine schedule; the American Academy of Pediatrics recommends a second dose of the Hepatitis B vaccine between months one and two.

 - Go to your postpartum checkup at about six weeks post-birth (sooner if you had a c-section).